-(1) A detailed description of Energy Offer Curve and validations performed by ERCOT is in Section 4.4.9, Energy Offers and Bids.
+(1) A detailed description of Energy Offer Curve, Energy Bid/Offer Curve, and validations performed by ERCOT is in Section 4.4.9, Energy Offers and Bids.

-(2) For an On-Line RMR Unit, ERCOT shall submit an Energy Offer Curve considering contractual constraints on the Resource and any other adverse effects on, or implications arising from, the RMR Agreement, that may occur as the result of the Dispatch of the RMR Unit.
-The RMR Unit’s Energy Offer Curve must price all energy at the SWCAP in $/MWh.
+(2) For an On-Line RMR Unit, ERCOT shall submit an Energy Offer Curve or Energy Bid/Offer Curve considering contractual constraints on the Resource and any other adverse effects on, or implications arising from, the RMR Agreement, that may occur as the result of the Dispatch of the RMR Unit.
+The RMR Unit’s Energy Offer Curve or Energy Bid/Offer Curve must price all energy offered at the RTSWCAP in $/MWh.